ASTRO 2023 FAQs

 The most up-to-date information can be found on the Continuing Education Credits page.

-Log in with your ASTRO credentials (the email you used to register for the meeting), search for the session for which you want to claim credit and click on Evaluation.
+- Log in with your ASTRO.org credentials (the email and password you used to register for the meeting).

 For the general meeting evaluation, a link will be sent to you at the email address you used to register for the meeting.
 Please be sure to complete both the session evaluation(s) and the general meeting evaluation.